doodspav/patomic/README.md

 # Traps and Pitfalls

 The biggest pitfall is not reading the documentation.
-These are some others:
+Here are some others:

 ##### 1.